dgilleland/Blazor-Sandbox/ReadMe.md

 ```

 At this point, the Blazor application will be compiled and launched by executing the application's `Program.cs` code.
 Note that the settings used for launching are in the `Website/Properties/launchSettings.json` file.

+> It's recommended to launch the website from within the built-in terminal in VS Code rather than an external terminal.
+The reason for this is that, at present, the `dotnet watch` command cannot be exited from the external terminal with a simple <kbd>ctrl</kbd> + <kbd>c</kbd>.
+Rather, the whole terminal window must be shut down.
+However, from within the VS Code terminal, the <kbd>ctrl</kbd> + <kbd>c</kbd> shortcut correctly stops the web application and returns control back to the terminal.